We have re-opened submissions for PLL4.

 Project-seeking-partners - this category is reserved for projects already underway (or future projects) for which the presenter is seeking collaborators, for example to run a multi-site project.
 Recommended presentation formats are the interactive poster and round table discussion.

 Paper sessions are oral presentations, followed by a discussion with the audience.
-Papers will be organized into 25-minute slots.
-Suggested presentation length is 15-20 minutes, with time for audience question and interaction.
+Papers will be organized into groups within time slots of 40 to 90 minutes.
+Maximum presentation length is 20 minutes, which includes time for audience question and interaction.

 Round Table Discussions